 Flagship datasets

-The flagship datasets are findable in the ADR UK Data Catalogue and available for all accredited researchers to apply to access via one of ADR UK’s trusted research environments.
-They have approved legal gateways for research and are publicly documented.
-There is also available guidance for anyone producing documentation for ADR UK flagship datasets.
+Flagship datasets all have approved legal gateways for research and are publicly documented.
+Guidance is available for anyone producing documentation for ADR UK flagship datasets

 Datasets